benciks/ipk-project2/README.md

 Author: Šimon Benčík, xbenci01

 ## Introduction
-The goal of the project was to create a Network Sniffer using a *pcap library.
-The sniffer should allow various arguments that help specify protocol to capture, port and number of packets.
+The goal of the project was to create a Network Sniffer using the *pcap library.
+The sniffer should allow various arguments to help specify the capture protocol, port and packet count.

 ## Theory
 A network sniffer is a tool used to monitor and analyze network traffic.
-It captures packets that flow across a network on set interface and analyzes their content.
-Sniffers are used for various applications, including diagnosing network issues, preventing security threats or optimizing network performance.
+It captures packets flowing through the network on a configured interface and analyzes their contents.
+Sniffers are used for a variety of purposes, including diagnosing network problems, preventing security threats, or optimizing network performance.

 ## Design
-The sniffer is written in C# using framework .NET 6.0.
-To parse arguments, a library **CommandLineParser** was used, which handles many edgecases and helps keeping the code for parsing arguments clean and short.
-In order to work with interfaces and capture data a **SharpPcap** library was used.
-This library is built on top of libpcap and WinPcap and provides simple API for .NET framework.
-Besides that, a library **PacketDotNet** was used to dissect incoming packets.
+Sniffer is written in C# using the .NET 6.0 framework.
+The **CommandLineParser** library was used to parse arguments, which handles many edge cases and helps keep the argument parsing code clean and short.
+The **SharpPcap** library was used to handle interfaces and data capture.
+This library is built on top of libpcap and WinPcap and provides a simple API for the .NET framework.
+In addition, the **PacketDotNet** library was used to parse incoming packets.

 ## Implementation
-At the beginning, arguments are parsed based on the Options class by CommandLineParser.
-If not interface is provided, the program shows list of all active interfaces and exits, otherwise it checks if the provided interface is contained in CaptureDeviceList class provided by SharpPcap.
-Additionally, a port is checked for correct format and range.
-When device is assigned to variable, it's type is changed, in order to control amount of packets to capture, since instance of CaptureDeviceList doesn't provide argument for Capture method.
-Afterwards, a handler, represented by helper function is assigned to device.onPacketArrival.
-In this method, needed packet data is extracted and printed.
-For printing byte offset, a helper function was created that iterates over the packet data and prints out hex byte offset as well as it's ASCII representation.
-This byte offset output matches the one presented in tool Wireshark.
-For filters, a dictionary is created in order to loop over it's bool values.
-When value is true, the key is added to filters array, with the exception of mld and ndp protocols that require icmp6 type set.
-After the loop is over, the filters array containing strings is joined with keyword "or".
-This allows for combining multiple protocols when we want to capture for example both arp and icmp6 packets.
+Initially, the arguments are parsed based on the Options class using CommandLineParser.
+If no interface is specified, the program displays a list of all active interfaces and exits, otherwise it checks if the specified interface is contained in the CaptureDeviceList class provided by SharpPcap.
+In addition, the correct format and port range are checked.
+When a device is assigned to a variable, its type is changed to control the amount of packets captured, since the CaptureDeviceList instance does not provide an argument to the Capture method.
+Then, device.onPacketArrival is assigned a handler, represented by a helper function.
+In this method, the necessary packet data is extracted and dumped.
+To print the byte offset, a helper function has been created that iterates the packet data and prints the hex byte offset as well as its ASCII representation.
+This byte offset output matches the output presented in Wireshark.
+A dictionary is created for filters and their bool values.
+If the value is true, the key is added to the filters array, except for the mld and ndp protocols, which need icmp6.type to be set.
+When the loop is complete, the filters array containing the strings is concatenated using the "or" keyword.
+This allows multiple protocols to be filtered at once.

 ## Testing
-Testing was done manually throughout the entire development process.
-Vast majority of testing was aimed at the output format of the packets (correct addresses, byte offset representation), functionality of filters and incorrect inputs in order to avoid unhandled exceptions.
-The process consisted of following:
+Testing was performed manually throughout the development process.
+The vast majority of testing focused on the output packet format (correct addresses, byte offset representation), filter functionality, and incorrect inputs to avoid unhandled exceptions.
+The process consisted of the following steps:

-1. At first a packet captures for various protocols were ran using **tcpreplay** on loopback interface (since it gets less traffic).
+1. First, packet capture for the various protocols on the loopback interface (since there is less traffic on the loopback interface) was initiated using **tcpreplay**.
 To test the different protocols, the captures were downloaded from [PacketLife](https://packetlife.net/captures/).
-2. Having open both Wireshark and network sniffer, output was compared between the two.
+2. After capturing the packets with network sniffer, the output was compared to the one in Wireshark, where the capture file could be opened and analyzed.
-3. Some protocols, namely ndp and mld were harder to test this way (missing captures on PacketLife for mld), so a small python script using library scapy was used to mock and send out these packets.
+3. Some protocols, namely ndp and mld, were more difficult to test this way (there were no captures available on PacketLife for mld), so a small python script using the scapy library was used to mock and send these packets.

-The testing environment was macOS 13.2.1 as well as the reference virtual machine running nixOS.
-Some sample outputs compared to wireshark can be seen in following images:
+The test environment was macOS 13.2.1 as well as a reference virtual machine running nixOS.
+You can see some sample outputs compared to wireshark in the following figures:

 <table>
   <tr>